 John walks around the blocks to see what other work needs doing.
 He often goes into residents’ homes if they have minor things that need fixing, like window handles.
 John has also started doing some initial inspections, such as diagnosing condensation issues and taking photos.
 He says:

 1:00pm: Mark’s daily jobs are different at each location he visits.
 One of the estates needs its communal garden attending to, so he mows, strims and weeds the grassy areas.
 It’s clear our residents appreciate the work he does to keep their estate tidy, with one saying: “Mark has done a very good job this year in maintaining the green areas around this house.
 There is no comparison between this time last year and how it is now!”

 John supports any contractors who are on site to carry out works by sharing his knowledge of the buildings.
+He says:

 3:30pm: Both John and Mark carry out essential fire safety checks every week.
 When an alarm went off in John’s area, he helped ensure everyone evacuated the building in good time.
 One resident told us: “John was a superstar.
 He helped vulnerable residents to leave safely.”

 4:30pm: Back in London, John’s final task is reporting any repairs work.
 He uses his knowledge of our contracts to see if any of the work can be done under the guarantee and at no cost to Hastoe.
 He then locks up his office and does a final litter pick before heading home.

 At his last visit of the day Mark sorts out the bins and recycling, and picks up any litter, which he explains is a big daily task at all locations.
 He says: